-- a) 1 test block for castings of plain design, provided the finished mass does not exceed 10 t - b) 2 cast on test blocks from the heaviest section, located as far as practicable from each other, for castings of complex design or where the finished mass exceeds 10 t - c) 2 or more test blocks corresponding to the number of casts involved, in the case of large castings made from two or more casts which are not mixed in a ladle prior to pouring.
+- a) 1 test block for castings of plain design, provided the finished mass does not exceed 10 t - b) 2 cast on test blocks, located as far as practicable from each other, for castings of complex design or where the finished mass exceeds 10 t - c) 2 or more test blocks corresponding to the number of casts involved, in the case of large castings made from two or more casts which are not mixed in a ladle prior to pouring.

-When more than one test block is provided for the same casting, the test blocks are to be integrally cast at locations as widely separated as possible.
+When more than one test block is provided for the same casting, the test blocks are to be attached to the casting or cast integrally on the castings at locations as widely separated as possible.